1 Hume's Argument on Miracles

 and the witnesses were probably not independent.
 So, do I believe it?

-The other issue is whether this is a conflicting
+issue is whether this is a conflicting

 miracle claim.
 In Matthew 24:24 Jesus is reported to say, "False

 Christs and false prophets will appear and perform great signs and